ankitects/anki/docs/linux.md

 not yet supported, as currently pyaudio is not being installed.

-If you or your distro has made ccache the standard compiler, you will need to set CC and CXX to point directly to gcc/g++ prior to building Anki.
+If you or your distro has made ccache the standard compiler, you will need to set CC and CXX to point directly to gcc/g++ or clang/clang++ prior to building Anki.

 ## Optimized builds